(CSMAT, OneMind Dogs Instructor)

 Holly Burchsted began her training journey with family dog classes and quickly nurtured an interest in behavior analysis and modification.
 This gives her a unique perspective which helps her troubleshoot when challenges arise in dog training.
 Just like her dogs, Holly's terrier tenacity loves to jump head-first into a challenge and problem-solve an outcome where everyone wins.

 Holly's canine family includes 4 terriers and a border collie.
-She currently competes with her young rat terrier, with her border collie up and coming.
+She currently competes with her rat terrier, and 3 year old border collie.
 Holly has been following the OneMind Dogs training methodology for several years and found that her relationship and understanding of her dogs has greatly improved.
 She loves traveling to faraway lands for agility training camps, including Finland, Canada, Florida, and Pennsylvania.
 She has met some truly wonderful people through agility and is most happy when surrounded by her dogs and peers, playing and talking agility.
-Holly is ecstatic to join the OneMind Dogs team as a certified Instructor!

 While still an equestrian competitor in college, Lora was bitten by the agility bug after seeing it on tv.
 She obtained her first JRT, Marron, in 2005 with the intent of training her for agility.
 A second JRT, Spy, followed soon after Lora began to compete with Marron in 2007.
 Lora achieved great success with both of them, attending AKC nationals multiple times (Spy was an 8" finalist in 2013), USDAA's Cynosports, achieving MADs in USDAA, and championship titles in both AKC and UKI.
 Rat Terrier Kraft joined the pack in 2011 and is following in his sisters' footsteps: attending and making finals at Cynosports in 2014 and 2015, and at the US Open in 2016.
 The youngest member of the pack is Kraft's nephew Roots who is just starting his agility training.